bluefireteam/mini_sprite/README.md

 ## Project structure

-Mini Sprite is composed by several projects:
+Mini Sprite is composed of several projects:

 ### [Mini Sprite](packages/mini_sprite)

-The core of the it contains the engine/platform agnostic core code to handle the format for the sprites and maps.
+The core of it contains the engine/platform agnostic core code to handle the format for the sprites and maps.

 ### [Mini Sprite Editor](packages/mini_sprite_editor)

-The flutter application deployed at [https://minisprit.es](https://minisprit.es) which is used to design sprites and maps using Mini Sprite's format.
+The flutter application, deployed at [https://minisprit.es](https://minisprit.es), which can be used to design sprites and maps using the Mini Sprite format.

 ### [Flame Mini Sprite](packages/flame_mini_sprite)